 Terms: Open revolving line

-Fees: Origination Fees ranging from 0% to 3%
+Fees: Origination Fees range from 0% to 3%

 Credit Standards: Good to Excellent preferred.
 All types considered.